shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
+At this point I've implemented everything that I wanted to, so I don't have any more planned features to add to the tool.<br>
+If there's something you want to see added or improved then let me know.
+Future updates may include:
 * Fixing anything I broke in the last release.
 * Adding whatever features you fools ask for.
 * Investigate use of battlenet login tokens (stored in registry) instead of passwords as other loaders have done.
 This is unlikely as I probably can't figure it out.